Saxon Wind Philharmonic

 At home in the region – celebrated internationally

-The new building of the German Wind Academy in Bad Lausick in 2011 as a rehearsal and concert hall provided the Saxon Wind Philharmonic with a permanent home.
-The concert series there and in Trebsen, Bad Düben, Oschatz, Markleeberg, Schkeuditz and Colditz are crowd pullers and enrich the cultural life of the region.
+With the construction of the new German Wind Academy building in Bad Lausick in 2011, serving as a rehearsal and concert hall, the Saxon Wind Philharmonic found a permanent home.
+The concert series there, as well as in Trebsen, Bad Düben, Oschatz, Markkleeberg, Schkeuditz, and Colditz, are major attractions and enrich the cultural life of the region.

-In addition to the concerts in the Leipzig cultural area that have been established for many years, the ensemble's appeal extends far beyond the borders of the Leipzig and North Saxony districts.
-Due to the orchestra's special position as the only wind ensemble among the 129 German concert and theater orchestras and its growing artistic qualities, there are frequent concert tours throughout Europe, to China, Venezuela and Australia, which allow the orchestra to act as a musical cultural ambassador for the region.
+In addition to its long-established concerts in the Leipzig region, the ensemble's influence extends far beyond the borders of the Leipzig and North Saxony districts.
+Due to its unique position as the only wind ensemble among Germany's 129 concert and theater orchestras, and its consistently high artistic standards, the orchestra regularly undertakes concert tours throughout Europe, as well as to China, Venezuela, and Australia, serving as a resounding cultural ambassador for the region.
+In 2026, the Saxon Wind Philharmonic accepted an invitation to the New York International Music Festival, including a concert in the renowned Carnegie Hall.